cosmos/cosmos-sdk/docs/design.md

 ## ######################################
 ## TODO bring the below up.

-More details about the design goals of particular components follows.

 ### Store

 - Fast balanced dynamic Merkle tree for storing application state